throttr/throttr/README.md

 ### 📝 Changelog

+### v4.0.3

+- Now we have prints on connected/disconnected and read/write operations (debug-only).

 ### v4.0.2

-- Now we have fmt to print requests, responses, garbage collector and schedule activity.
+- Now we have fmt to print requests, responses, garbage collector and schedule activity (debug-only).

 ### v4.0.1